 Would a marginal increase in default rate be worth the decreased amount of time spent one-on-one?

 One-on-one loan counseling takes about 30 minutes and in Fall 2009 required about 190 loan counseling meetings.
 Until we see how the default rate changes with the new calculation, it will be difficult to decide if an increase in default rate is worth the decrease in time spent.
 If our default rate is at a low or acceptable, the answer may be yes.
 If it increases significantly, the answer will be no. Under current regulation our default rate is 13%.
 The default rate is expected to increase because of the new computation from 13% to 19.3%.
-An acceptable increase from 12 to 18% would suggest implementing group counseling would be warranted, 18 to 24% default rate would suggest we remain at the current level of one-on-one counseling, an anything above 24% would indicate our current procedures are not satisfying the requirement for default management.
+An acceptable increase from 12 to 18% would suggest implementing group counseling would be warranted, 18 to 24% default rate would suggest we remain at the current level of one-on-one counseling, and anything above 24% would indicate our current procedures are not satisfying the requirement for default management.
 Once you have reached 30% for three years, SVCC will lose the loan program.

 How is the one-on-one loan counseling perceived by our Loan Student population?